wafflestudio21-5/team4-server/README.md

 ## 💳라이센스
-Distributed under the MIT License.
+This project is licensed under the terms of the MIT license.
 See LICENSE for more information.

 ## 🐈‍⬛Reference
 This app is copy project of already existing app, [Naver Webtoon].